lxyd/HotMilk/README.md

 Templates and partials can be added in any order, so you can load templates asynchronously.

 Deleting templates is also possible: just call `HotMilk.$removeTemplate('path/to')`.
-Again, you can remove templates in any order: the only one a a time will be removed leaving others untouched (even partials will survive killing their parent and creating it again if needed).
+Again, you can remove templates in any order: the only one at a time will be removed leaving others untouched (even partials will survive killing their parent and creating it again if needed).